Sugar Is Good For You | The Benefits Of Sugar

 Basically, this means that fructose is helping to prevent the stress response from needing to be activated when you go without food for a little while.

 On top of that, increased glycogen and increased energy production allows the liver to work more efficiently, since it has plenty of fuel.
-This is incredibly important for metabolism since the liver converts most of the inactive thyroid, T4, into the active T3.
+This is incredibly important for metabolism since the liver converts most of the inactive thyroid hormone, T4, into the active thyroid hormone T3.
 Thyroid is the primary hormone responsible for triggering increased oxidative metabolism in cells, so this is absolutely crucial.

 Finally, the liver also disposes of estrogen (one of the stress-associated hormones), so increased liver function should help lower estrogen levels in the body.